dkimjpg/Simple-GUI-for-youtube-dl/README.md

 - Downloading YouTube videos
 - Downloading entire YouTube playlists
 - The ability to download multiple YouTube videos from multiple URLs
+# How to use this app
+Just put in a YouTube link for a video or a playlist and then click add link.
+When you're done adding all of your desired links, click download to start downloading all the links.
+You can also select what video file type and quality you would like for the videos.
 # To-Do
 - [x] Add downloading functionality
 - [x] Add the ability to choose the file type of download